Abram has just won a battle with four kings, rescuing Lot and Sodom and Gomorrah.

 When the sun had set and darkness had fallen, a smoking firepot with a blazing torch appeared and passed between the pieces.
 On that day the LORD made a covenant with Abram and said, "To your descendants I give this land, from the river of Egypt to the great river, the Euphrates-- the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites."

 What a strange image, the torch and firepot moving between the animal halves!
-God (Yahweh) repeats His covenant promises about the land of Canaan.
+God (YHWH, Yahweh) repeats His covenant promises about the land of Canaan.
 The torch and smoking firepot pass between the pieces of animals, symbolizing God's commitment to the covenant.
+Abram does not pass between the animal pieces --he is asleep -- at this time the covenant does not place conditions on him.

 When the sun had set and darkness had fallen, a smoking firepot with a blazing torch appeared and passed between the pieces.
 On that day the LORD made a covenant with Abram and said, "To your descendants I give this land, from the river of Egypt to the great river, the Euphrates-- the land of the Kenites, Kenizzites, Kadmonites, Hittites, Perizzites, Rephaites, Amorites, Canaanites, Girgashites and Jebusites."

 What a strange image, the torch and firepot moving between the animal halves!
-God (Yahweh) repeats His covenant promises about the land of Canaan.
+God (YHWH, Yahweh) repeats His covenant promises about the land of Canaan.
 The torch and smoking firepot pass between the pieces of animals, symbolizing God's commitment to the covenant.
+Abram does not pass between the animal pieces --he is asleep -- at this time the covenant does not place conditions on him.

 No comments: